tomszilagyi/tomszilagyi.github.io/_pages/ir.lv2.md

 The problem is solved by saving a 64-bit hash of the filename across three floating point control ports.
-The corresponding hash-table (along with global IR configuration data, eg. bookmarks) is stored in the user's home directory in a file called `~/.ir_save` in human readable form (however, modify it only if you know what you are doing, and make sure to back it up first).
+The corresponding hash-table (along with global IR configuration data, e.g. bookmarks) is stored in the user's home directory in a file called `~/.ir_save` in human readable form (however, modify it only if you know what you are doing, and make sure to back it up first).